-In Malaysia, papaya leaf is used to increase low blood platelets count (dengue fever).
+In Malaysia, Papaya leaf is used to increase low blood platelets count in Dengue fever and Chikungunya.

 Low platelet count, means that the blood possesses too few thrombocytes or specialized blood cells called platelets that help to aid in blood clotting.

-Dengue fever (West Nile fever) is caused by Aedes aegypti mosquito.
+Dengue is caused by Aedes aegypti mosquito.
 It is characterized by fever rash, joint pain and muscle pains.